Liech/RTSNavigationLib/README.md

 # Complex Formation Generation

-An Complex Example for a Formation with different Unit Sizes.
+A Complex Example for a Formation with different Unit Sizes.

 Here is an example that may justify this Formation:
  * Red Units are in the center to be protected from aggressive Forces.
 Archers and a few Big Catapults.